Home of the Sewalot Site

 The Goodrich Sewing Machine Co.

 Researching the toy or small Foley & Williams sewing machines has been incredibly frustrating.
-After years of digging I still have very little information about a company that was around for decades and made some of the most spectacular small sewing machines in history.
+After years of digging I still haven't all the information about a company that was around for decades and made some of the most spectacular small sewing machines in history.

-So, I have put everything that I have learnt onto this page in the hope that someone will take the flag forward and complete my work.
+I have put everything that I have learnt onto this page in the hope that someone will take the flag forward and complete my work.
+It will be well worth the effort.

 The Foley & Williams $5 Automatic.
 It was their best selling model circa 1900.

-In 1880 the Foley & Williams Sewing Machine Co was formed and by 1882 Foley & Williams had bought out the giant Goodrich Company.
+In 1880 the Foley & Williams Sewing Machine Co was formed and by 1882 Foley & Williams had bought out the giant Goodrich Company Cincinnati branch and formed his own company with his new partner Williams.

 Foley & Williams are intertwined with Goodrich sewing machines as I will try and explain later.
 By the early 1880's Goodrich's, run by Herman Barnum Goodrich, was the largest manufacturers of sewing machine attachments in the world.
 With their main salesroom at 70-72 Adams Street, Chicago.